random-recipes/Cook_Like_a_Chef/project_spec.md

 - **Market**: The market is large because everyone needs food, so everyone could use this.
 It's especially convenient for people who are on the go (i.e. office workers, etc) so they can look for recipes while commuting.

-- **Habit**: This is very habit forming because people can endlessly scroll for receipes and can save the receipes that they like.
-People need receipes for food everyday, so this would be used often.
+- **Habit**: This is very habit forming because people can endlessly scroll for recipes and can save the receipes that they like.
+People need recipes for food everyday, so this would be used often.

-- **Scope**: A stripped down version would be having a recycler view with endless scroll of random recipes (click on the recipe and the directions will pop up in a page) and a save function where people can look at the receipes they saved.
+- **Scope**: A stripped down version would be having a recycler view with endless scroll of different recipes (click on the recipe and the directions will pop up in a page) and a save function where people can look at the receipes they saved.
 This should be fine to complete by the deadline, especially by using previous projects for reference.
 This is clearly defined as a recipe app.

 ## Product Spec